Cole Ragans: Kansas City Royals

 On June 30, 2023, the Rangers traded Ragans and minor league outfielder Roni Cabrera to the Kansas City Royals in exchange for Aroldis Chapman.
 After joining the Royals and moving from the bullpen, where he had made all of his 2023 appearances with Texas, to the starting rotation, Ragans saw increased success across his first 47 innings with Kansas City.
 He received the AL Pitcher of the Month Award for his performance in the month of August.

 In 2024, after posting a 3.28 ERA in 19 starts, Ragans was selected to his first All-Star Game.
-On September 6, in a game versus the Minnesota Twins, Ragans became the fifth pitcher in Royals history (after Zack Greinke in 2009, Kevin Appier in 1996, Dennis Leonard in 1977, and Bob Johnson in 1970) to strike out 200 batters in a single season.
+On September 6, in a game against the Minnesota Twins, Ragans became the fifth pitcher in Royals history (after Zack Greinke in 2009, Kevin Appier in 1996, Dennis Leonard in 1977, and Bob Johnson in 1970) to strike out 200 batters in a single season.

 On February 14, 2025, Ragans signed a three-year, $13.25 million contract with the Royals covering his final pre-arbitration year and his first two arbitration years.
 Ragans will earn $1.25 million in 2025, $4.5 million in 2026, and $7.5 million in 2027.
 In his first 10 starts for the Royals, he logged a 2-3 record and 5.18 ERA with 76 strikeouts.
 On June 11, Ragans was placed on the injured list with a rotator cuff strain; he was transferred to the 60-day injured list on July 8.
 He was activated on September 17.

+Ragans made eight starts for Kansas City in 2026, compiling a 1–4 record and 4.84 ERA with 45 strikeouts across 35 1/3 innings pitched.
+On July 2, 2026, Ragans underwent surgery to repair the ulnar collateral ligament in his pitching elbow, ending his season.